-We began to recognize revenues on sales of BENEPALI and FLIXABI in the E.U. in the first and third quarters of 2016, respectively.
-We reflect revenues on sales of BENEPALI and FLIXABI to third parties in product revenues, net in our condensed consolidated statements of income and record the related cost of revenues and sales and marketing expenses in our condensed consolidated statements of their respective line items when these costs are incurred.
-In August 2017 the EC granted a marketing authorization in the E.U. for IMRALDI, an adalimumab biosimilar referencing HUMIRA.
+We reflect revenues on sales of BENEPALI and FLIXABI to third parties in product revenues, net in our condensed consolidated statements of income and record the related cost of revenues and sales and marketing expenses in our condensed consolidated statements of income to their respective line items when these costs are incurred.

-In April 2018 we and Samsung Bioepis announced an agreement with AbbVie for the commercialization of IMRALDI.
-Under the terms of the agreement, AbbVie will grant patent licenses for the use and sale of IMRALDI in Europe, on a country-by-country basis, and we and Samsung Bioepis will make royalty payments to AbbVie.
-We expect to launch IMRALDI in Europe in October 2018.
+In August 2017 the European Commission granted a marketing authorization in the E.U. for IMRALDI, an adalimumab biosimilar referencing HUMIRA.
+In April 2018 we and Samsung Bioepis entered into an agreement with AbbVie for the commercialization of IMRALDI.
+Under the terms of the agreement, AbbVie granted us and Samsung Bioepis patent licenses for the use and sale of IMRALDI in Europe, on a country-by-country basis, and we and Samsung Bioepis make royalty payments to AbbVie.
+In October 2018 we began to recognize revenues on sales of IMRALDI to third parties in the E.U.

 We share 50% of the profit or loss related to our commercial agreement with Samsung Bioepis, which is recognized in collaboration profit (loss) sharing in our condensed consolidated statements of income.
-For the three and six months ended June 30, 2018, we recognized net profit sharing expense of \$39.7 million and \$83.5 million, respectively, to reflect Samsung Bioepis's 50% sharing of the net collaboration profits, compared to \$25.2 million and \$46.0 million, respectively, in the prior year comparative periods.
+For the three and nine months ended September 30, 2018, we recognized net profit-sharing expense of \$47.7 million and \$131.2 million, respectively, to reflect Samsung Bioepis' 50% sharing of the net collaboration profits, compared to \$34.5 million and \$80.5 million, respectively, in the prior year comparative periods.